Deadline: June 25, 2017

 - Normally reside in Newfoundland and Labrador (or be willing to relocate in order to commit a reasonable amount of time to the scholarship)

-- Be recent graduates of a Fine Arts Program of study.
+- Be recent graduates of a Fine Arts Program of study: have graduated from a Fine Arts Program in the last four years.

 - Must demonstrate technical competence and innovation in the print medium.